Nicholas Owen is a journalist and presenter from BBC News, Britain’s most watched news channel, and he presents programmes on Classic FM.

 Nicholas re-joined the Corporation in February 2007 and for well over a decade before that he hosted all ITN’s major bulletins, including Channel Four News and News at Ten.

 He has also appeared in a wide range of other TV and radio programmes, including being a contestant in BBC1’s Strictly Come Dancing.
-Nicholas also presents his own show on Classic FM on Saturday afternoons.
+Nicholas also presents programmes on Classic FM.

 He began his journalistic career on the Surrey Mirror before moving to Fleet Street where he worked for the Evening Standard, the Daily Telegraph and the Financial Times.

 He then switched to television reporting, joining the BBC in the North of England, covering both regional and national news as well as current affairs programmes, before moving to ITN when he reported on everything from The Budget to the Gulf War.